When working with Python for AI software, you'll often encounter pip

 myenv

-Activate the Virtual Environment
+Activate the virtual environment

-- Enter:Press Enter, and you'll see
+- Enter:Press Enter, and if you see

 myenv\Scripts\activate